top of page

 The Five Points of Quality Strength Training for Muscle Mass without Worry About Injury and Motivation

-You keep hearing how importnat it is to do strength training to preserve your muscle mass and thus your. metabolism as you lose weight, strength as you age, and bones to prevent fractures.
+You keep hearing how important it is to do strength training to preserve your muscle mass and thus your. metabolism as you lose weight, strength as you age, and bones to prevent fractures.
 But you worry about injury and the motivation to stick with it.
 You know you will be sore, that is just part of it, right?
-This causes a muscle mass conundrum, you want it but how much do you have to sacrifice to keep it?
+This causes a muscle mass conundrum, you want it, but how much do you have to sacrifice to keep it?

-Heres the great news!
-High quality strength training not only preserves muscle mass but function, without the sacrifices of time and comfort in your body.
-All the talk about preserving muscle mass in the media ignores one simple fact, muscle mass does not guarantee muscle function.
+Here's the great news!
+High quality strength training not only preserves muscle mass but also function, without the sacrifices of time and comfort in your body.
+All the talk about preserving muscle mass in the media ignores one simple fact: muscle mass does not guarantee muscle function.
 Since the whole point of losing weight and aging well is to feel and function well enough to enjoy life for as long as possible, you need strength training that is high quality, not just checking the box of lifting weights.

 How to Have Muscle Mass without Worry about Injury and Motivation